Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Analysis and Results

 \subsection{Generative Model Evaluation}

 We follow the procedure in Giroux et al. \cite{giroux2025generativemodelsfastsimulation}, validating our fast simulation approach at the central region in momentum ($\SI[per-mode=symbol]{6}{\giga\eVperc}$) through a series of histograms and ratios, in which we will also compare the learned sequence length, \textit{i.e.}, ability to learn correct photon yield as a function of the phase-space.
 Plots for additional kinematics (\textit{e.g.}, 3 GeV/c and 9 GeV/c) can be found in \ref{app:3GeV} and \ref{app:9GeV}.
 Note that while our model directly provides pixel and timing location, we convert the spatial indices into $x,y$ coordinates to provide more informative visualizations.
 This will then be followed by a closure test using classifier metrics, namely the same Kernel Density Estimation (KDE) derived from FastDIRC \cite{hardin2016fastdirc} at fixed momentum.
 In which we ultimately translate the fidelity of our generations into a more interpretable metric of separation power.
+We also conduct closure tests of generative models both with (class conditional generation), and without a MoE, in which their performance should be equivalent given effective class conditioning.
+In the case of the former, we compare models with four and two experts, resulting in two or a singular expert per class.